numaproj/numaflow/docs/quick-start.md

 # Quick Start

-Install Numaflow and run a simple pipeline, which contains a source vertex to generate messages, a processing vertex that echos the messages, and a sink vertex that logs the messages.
+Install Numaflow and run a couple of example pipelines.

 ## Prerequisites